Tossa De Mar Catalonia, Spain Travel Guide

 Beyond general sightseeing, Tossa de Mar features specialized tours for exploration of its unique aspects.

 Wear comfortable shoes for exploring the cobblestone streets of Vila Vella.
-The terrain can be challenging.
+The ground can be challenging.

 Consider purchasing tickets for popular attractions online in advance, especially during peak season, to save time.